JONBUB-SUK/UDACITY-SELF_DRIVING_CAR_ENGINEER_NANODEGREE_project6.-kidnapped-vehicle/README_for_portfolio.md

 ## 1. Abstraction

-The object of this project is to localize car's position
+The purpose of this project is to localize car's position

-Before project (Kalman filter) is to detect object's using sensor fusion, and this project is detect my position exactly

-by also using sensor fusion
+Before project (Kalman filter) is to detect objects using sensor fusion, and this project is detect my position exactly by also using sensor fusion

-Of coulse it is possible localize my position by using GPS, but its range accuracy is more than 1m
+Of coulse it is possible to localize my position by using GPS, but its range accuracy is more than 1m

-We need at least 10cm accuracy so we need more than just GPS
+We need at least 10cm accuracy to drive autonomously, so we need more than just GPS

 In this project, I will use GPS for initializing first car's position

-after than use sensor fusion for detecting landmarks that already know its position
+After than use sensor fusion for detecting landmarks that already know its position

-and finally find car's exact position by using particle filter
+And finally find car's exact position by using particle filter